Park Hyatt Paris Review

 Romance Around Every Corner

 Chocolate master Pierre Marcolini has a shop nearby the hotel on Rue Saint Honore, but he also has shops in other major cities too.
 A Belgian chocolatier Marcolini came to the Park Hyatt Paris -Vendôme to allow me and several others to indulge in an exclusive chocolate class.
-Marcolini uses chocolate from around the world, standouts are chocolate from Cameroon and Cuba, but it’s safe to say whatever he is creating it is delectable.
+Marcolini uses chocolate from around the world.
+Notable standouts are chocolate from Cameroon and Cuba, but it’s safe to say whatever he is creating it is delectable.

 True that Paris has much to offer, but even keeping yourself busy in just the first and second arrondissement will be more than enough.
 The romance is always flowing and you won’t be disappointed as you embark on your jaunt to the most romantic city in the world.